mscaudill/tabbed/README.md

 **Filtered Reading with Tabs**

-Tabbed has powerful row and column filtering supporting equality, membership, rich comparison and regular expression matching.
-It also is fully iterative allowing users to choose the amount of memory to consume during file reading.
+Tabbed supports row and column filtering with equality, membership, rich comparison and regular expression matching.
+Its also fully iterative allowing users to choose the amount of memory to consume during file reading.

 ```python
 from itertools import chain